ndmekala/ndmekala.github.io/_posts/2021-05-23-are-programmers-lazy.md

 layout: post
 title: "Are Programmers Lazy?"
 ---
 Programmers often say that they are lazy.
-When they say this, they mean that they would rather invent a (or discover) a solution that cuts out grunt work than do the same tasks over and over.
+When they say this, they mean that they would rather invent (or discover) a solution that cuts out grunt work than do the same tasks over and over.

 I think there’s a clearer way to frame it.
 Good programmers are lazy with respect to *grunt* work, but marked by diligence when it comes to the *mental* work of refactoring and eliminating redundancy.